bora-finance/bora/roadmap.md

 ## 0.1 Minimal product (end to end onchain) And Staking functionality

-**Estimated delivery: TBC**
+**Estimated delivery: End of Q3 2022**

 ### Staking (vBORA)

 This version is intended as a starting point for the incremental evolution of the product.
 The goal is to create a minimal implementation that can be tested end-to-end.
 This version will not include front-end or centralized back-end components, but it will include smart contracts for a staking system where holders of BORA can earn vBORA.
 As well as test suites that cover the essential properties of the staking system.

+Smart Contracts will be written and tested in [Plutarch](https://github.com/Plutonomicon/plutarch)

 ## 0.2 Minimal viable product

-**Estimated delivery: TBC**
+**Estimated delivery: End of Q4 2022**
 **Subject to Cardano Transaction Library delays.**

 ### Loan Application (sBORA)

 This version is intended to be a MVP where a small test batch of students can apply for loans, advise on proposals and earn sBORA.
 It will include smart contracts for recieving sBORA proportional to the individuals engagement level of the protocal as well as for locking sBORA uppon the application of a loan.
-It will also innclude test suites that cover the essential properties of the loan application system.
+It will also include test suites that cover the essential properties of the loan application system.

+All offchain contracts will be written in purescript utilising the [Cardano Transaction Library](https://github.com/Plutonomicon/cardano-transaction-lib)

 ### Identity (sBORA)